-New paradigms in trauma transfusion require prompt delivery of plasma in increased amounts.
-This has led blood banks to start using group A plasma instead of AB in these emergency settings.
+Trauma transfusions require prompt delivery of plasma.
+To conserve resources, many transfusion services have started using group A plasma instead of AB in these emergency settings.
 But, is the practice safe?

 Enter the star of this episode: Group A plasma!
-Group A plasma is compatible with about 85% of recipients (groups A and O), but is incompatible with 15% (groups B and AB).
+This product is compatible with about 85% of recipients (groups A and O), but is incompatible with 15% (groups B and AB).
 According to a recent survey, most US transfusion services providing trauma transfusion services have already switched to routine use of group A rather than AB plasma for trauma and emergency transfusion.
 They did so mostly based on a little bit of data supplied by facilities that pioneered the AB to A switch and didn’t see any problems with hemolysis in group B and AB recipients.
-Well, today, I have as my guests two stellar transfusion medicine physicians who are lead authors on papers actually analyzing how well over 400 group B and AB patients actually do when they get incompatible group A plasma in trauma transfusions!
-They tell us what we now know (and do NOT know) about the safety of using group A plasma when the transfusion service doesn’t know the recipient’s blood type.
+Well, today, I have as my guests two stellar transfusion medicine physicians who are lead authors on papers actually analyzing how well over 400 group B and AB patients actually did when they received “incompatible” group A plasma in trauma transfusions!
+They tell us what we now know (and do NOT know) about the safety of choosing group A “yellow stuff” when the transfusion service doesn’t know the recipient’s blood type.

 Dr. Nancy Dunbar is an associate professor of pathology and lab medicine and a clinical assistant professor of medicine at Dartmouth.
 She is lead author, along with Mark Yazer, of a paper called, “Safety of the use of group A plasma in trauma: The STAT study” that is currently in early view publication for the journal Transfusion (08/07/2017 UPDATE: The paper is now published in the August 2017 Transfusion; see link below).